 Accounts are reviewed on a daily basis to verify that students have enough funds to cover their account.
 This information is based on the classes a student is currently registered for and compared to their current account balance and financial aid funds.
 If it is seen that a student may not have enough aid to cover the classes they are currently registered for, a hold is placed on their account to inform the student that they either need to make other arrangements to pay for the classes they are pre-registered for or that they will need to withdraw from these classes.
 Students who use a company letter for company reimbursement as a form of payment have 90 days to pay for that course.

 If the account is not paid in the 90 day time period a hold is placed on the student account until any balance over 90 days is brought current.
 If you submit any type of paperwork for your course this must be attached to your payment form on your first night of class.
 If you are missing any paperwork, this can cause a hold to be placed on your student account.
 If you have a delinquent balance on your account, you are in jeopardy of being sent to collections.
 Once this happens you cannot enroll into any courses until the amount is paid.
 You are also charged 10% of your balance for the late payment penalty.
 Every October delinquent student accounts are submitted to the Municipal Association of South Carolina.
 They then submit the information to the state revenue office who will garnish a student’s state taxes to pay Limestone College until the outstanding balance on that student’s account is paid in full.
 Letters are mailed out to inform students if their account is being sent to MASC and the amount of the past due bill.
 No further notices are sent after the initial letter is mailed.
 There is also a $75.00 service fee each time a tax refund is garnished.

-If you have any questions about your holds you can contact Karen Jones or Pam Smith.
+If you have any questions about your holds you can contact Karen Jones.